sara-sabr/ITStrategy/presentations/en/2019-11-12-OSS-Contributing.md

 ### Let's try a contribution

-Add your name to the project (link to be updated)
+Add your name to the following [project](https://github.com/sara-sabr/wall-mur)

 ---